Feeling Restless? 10 Tips for a Better Night’s Sleep

 Yes, this is easier said than done.
 It can be extremely difficult to get started trying to start a good sleep cycle!
 So, I recommend that if you simply aren’t falling asleep after 30 minutes in bed, get up and do something else relaxing that will help promote your sleep.
 Consider writing in your "worry journal" (see #8 below).
 You may also want to try and find a somewhat difficult-to-read book (NOT one that is exciting or overly enjoyable).
 Once you start feeling sleepy again, go back to bed.
 Continue to do this until you have established a routine.

-4. Utilize Sleep Improvement Apps
+4. Use Sleep Improvement Apps

 In our day and age, there is a myriad of different apps that can help promote physical and mental wellness of all kinds.
 This is great, but it is hard to narrow them down to what you need specifically, or know which ones are worth your time and investment!
 There are several apps we’ll recommend below that are beneficial to those dealing with insomnia due to medical conditions or mental distress.

-• Calm: Provides guided meditations, sleep stories, and more to help lower stress and promote more restful sleep.
+- Calm: Provides guided meditations, sleep stories, and more to help lower stress and promote more restful sleep.

-• Sleep Cycle: Analyzes your sleep patterns, and wakes you up with its intelligent alarm clock, designed to go off while you’re in your lightest sleep phase.
+- Sleep Cycle: Analyzes your sleep patterns, and wakes you up with its intelligent alarm clock, designed to go off while you’re in your lightest sleep phase.

-• Reflectly: Helps with night-time anxiety by allowing you to vent your thoughts and feelings before bed to improve your mood and practice mindfulness.
+- Reflectly: Helps with night-time anxiety by allowing you to vent your thoughts and feelings before bed to improve your mood and practice mindfulness.

-• Noisli: Provides quality ambient sounds to help you relieve anxiety and relax before going to sleep.
+- Noisli: Provides quality ambient sounds to help you relieve anxiety and relax before going to sleep.

-5. Enhance The Quality of Your Surroundings
+5. Enhance the Quality of Your Surroundings

 If you are only recently struggling with getting a good night's sleep, it can be easy to underestimate the power improving your environment can make on your sleep quality.
 Here are a couple of points to adopt to help improve your sleep environment:

-• Generally, a cool room tends to be more conducive to good sleep than a hot room.
+- Generally, a cool room tends to be more conducive to good sleep than a hot room.

-• A warm bath before bed may be a good way to relax and help you to fall asleep.
+- A warm bath before bed may be a good way to relax and help you to fall asleep.
 Take your warm bath an hour ahead of when you want to go to bed.
 It's actually the cooling of your body after a warm bath that signals your body that it's time for sleep.

-• Clean, good-smelling sheets and linens can help with the comfort of your environment.
+- Clean, good-smelling sheets and linens can help with the comfort of your environment.
 Linen spray that includes essential oils like lavender can be sprayed onto clean pillowcases and bedsheets to help with this.

-• A fan, humidifier, or white noise machine can help create a noise barrier to help you with consistent sleep.
+- A fan, humidifier, or white noise machine can help create a noise barrier to help you with consistent sleep.

-• A non-caffeinated beverage, like a glass of milk or warm herbal tea, can be soothing and relaxing before bedtime.
+- A non-caffeinated beverage, like a glass of milk or warm herbal tea, can be soothing and relaxing before bedtime.

-• Turn off all screens an hour before sleep.
+- Turn off all screens an hour before sleep.
 The light associated with screens has a direct stimulatory effect on the brain.

 6. Take Care of Your Diet